IEA Technology Collaboration Programme

 Tasks

-‘Tasks’ address particular aspects of the TCP’s mission, which are proposed and agreed through the Executive Committee.
+‘Tasks’ address particular aspects of the TCP’s mission, which are proposed and agreed upon through the Executive Committee.
 The tasks report back to the Executive Committee, but the TCP does not provide any direct financial support for them.
 As of July 2023, there are ten tasks in operation, listed below and noting any UK participants.

 Number | Title | UK involvement |